-Indian media has historically stayed away from covering LGBT stories, mainly due to a lack of exposure to and understanding of LGBT issues.
-Since the Delhi High Court judgement and the Supreme Court’s reversal of it, LGBT citizens are becoming more and more visible in Indian society; in families, workplaces and in communities all over the subcontinent.
-Indian print and electronic media houses are slowly waking up to the fact that LGBT Indians and their issues cannot be ignored anymore.
-In the past few years, both national and regional media have covered LGBT stories more than ever.
+Indian media historically stayed away from covering LGBTIQA+ stories, mainly due to a lack of exposure to and understanding of LGBTIQA+ issues.
+However, since the Delhi High Court Naz Foundation judgement (2009) the Supreme Court’s reversal of it in 2013, the Supreme Court NALSA verdict of transgender rights in 2014, and the most recent Navtej Singh Johar (2018) verdict that finally decriminalised consensual same-sex relationships among adults, LGBTIQ+ citizens are becoming more and more visible in Indian society; in families, workplaces and in communities all over the subcontinent.
+Indian print and electronic media houses are slowly waking up to the fact that LGBTIQA+ Indians and their issues cannot be ignored anymore.
+In the past few years, both national and regional media have covered LGBTIQA+ stories more than ever.

 With this media kit, Orinam.net aims to provide information and tools that will help media persons cover LGBT stories fairly and sensitively.

 It is important to use correct terms when referring members of the LGBT community.

 Please click here to read Orinam.net’s Terminology of Gender and Sexuality.

 Please avoid using the terms listed below.
 They are offensive and derogatory.